Azure-Samples/communication-services-javascript-quickstarts/send-email/README.md

 ### Locally configuring the application

-3. Open the send-email.js file to configure the following settings
+3. Open the send-email.js file to configure the following settings:
   - `connectionstring`: Replace `<ACS_CONNECTION_STRING>` with the connection string found within the Azure Communication Service resource.
   - `sender`: Replace `<SENDER_EMAIL>` with the sender email obtained from Azure Communication Service.
   - `recipient`: Replace `<RECIPIENT_EMAIL>` with the recipient email.